-12. Revised Plans
+11. Revised Plans

-PRIOR TO ISSUANCE OF THE COASTAL DEVELOPMENT PERMIT, the applicant shall submit, for the review and approval of the Executive Director, revised plans that demonstrate that all structural development, with the exception of any proposed decks, patios, and walkways that do not have structural foundations, are located outside of the bluff setback area, consistent with Section 10.4 D1 of the City of Malibu LIP (50 feet from the edge of the on site bluff).
+PRIOR TO ISSUANCE OF THE COASTAL DEVELOPMENT PERMIT, the applicant shall submit, for the review and approval of the Executive Director, revised plans, including plan views and cross sections, that demonstrate:

+- 1) that all structural development, including, but not limited to, the proposed residence, garage, driveway, pools, spa, gazebo, and septic system, are located outside of the bluff setback area, consistent with Section 10.4 D1 of the City of Malibu LIP (50 feet from the edge of the on site bluff).
 Any proposed decks, patios, and walkways that do not have structural foundations may be located within 50 feet of the bluff edge, but in no case shall extend closer than 15 feet from the bluff edge.
+The proposed soldier pile system may be located within 50 feet of the bluff edge, as authorized under this permit. - 2) that all portions of the proposed soldier pile system shall be located no less than three (3) feet below finished grade, and that the minimum three feet of coverage shall be maintained in perpetuity.
+Maintenance of such coverage that requires more than five (5) cu. yds. of earthwork shall require an amendment to this Permit.